kg4ydw/noacli/Readme.md

 Additionally, the history keeps track if commands you typed exited successfully, got an error, or were never run at all.
-The context menu for the history window also lets you collapse dupcliate history entries or trim the list to just unique command lines.
+The context menu for the history window also lets you collapse duplicate history entries or trim the list to just unique command lines.
 When duplicate history lines are pruned, the history window keeps track of their use frequency.
 You can also right click on a history entry and choose to